mlynch1985/terraform/modules/nlb/readme.md

 Network Load Balancer Module
 ===========

-A Terraform module that will deploy an AWS Network Load Balancer instance and define a listener.
+A Terraform module that will deploy an AWS Network Load Balancer.

 Required Input Variables
 ----------------------